neyrinckaudio/command8/README.md

 1. All LEDs, except for the encoder ring LEDs, can be probably be controlled with "note on" messages.
 2. Oddly, a few of the encoder ring LEDs turned on, so that is a mystery.
 Perhaps others turned on and off quickly so that I could not see them.

+## Test 5
+Test 5 is similar to Test 4, but now I can set ranges for the "note on" vectors, set the rate, and run refined tests.

+note 0-0, vel 0-127, 10 ms
+Observation - Several LEDs turn on during the test.
+At the end, the LCD changes by clearing the "(Offline)".
+About five seconds after the test completes, all teh LEDs turn off and the LCD displays "(Offline)" again.

+note 0-0, vel 0-126, 10 ms
+Observation - after test runs, These buttons are ON:Pan, EQ, Select 1-8, Enter, Flip, Plugin.
+All remain lit forever after the test.
+The LCD "(Offline)" indication never changes.

+Now if I press the ON buttons, I notice they all send note = 0, which makes sense.

+note 0-0, vel 127-127, 10 ms
+Observation - Sending out a note=0, vel=127 message makes the device sends out a note=0, vel=127 message.
+And the "(Offline)" LCD text goes away.
+And all the LEDs turn off after several seconds.

+note 0-0, vel 0-126, 100 ms
+Now I run this range repeatedly and observe the LEDs.
+I can see that the buttons turn off early in the test and back on later in the test.
+That matches the observed velocities for reflected button down messages have bit 6 set in the velocity.

+note 1-1, vel 0-126, 100 ms
+These LEDS are ON: Send, Select Green LED 1-8, Undo, Master Faders, Mix.
+So now we see that this range covers Select Green LEDs 1-8.
+By refining the velocity range we can determine their corresponding velocity values.